119 D2C Brands That Are Disrupting India’s Consumer Market

 22. ClearDekho

-In a space that is populated by big names such as Lenskart, and Titan Eye Plus, ClearDekho found a niche in the country’s D2C eyewear segment.
+In a space that is populated by big names such as Lenskart, and Titan Eye Plus, ClearDekho too is trying to create a niche in the country’s D2C eyewear segment.
 Building on his prior experience in the space, ClearDekho founder and CEO Shivi Singh is tapping the burgeoning eyewear market in Tier III & IV cities of India.

 In a chat with Inc42, Singh said that the company aims to standardise eyewear accessibility for consumers in smaller towns and cities while offering value for money.

-Founded in 2017, the startup has so far raised $7 Mn in funding.
-It counts names like Venture Catalysts, Jaipuria Family Office, and Dholakia Ventures as its investors.
+Founded in 2017, the startup has so far raised $7 Mn in funding and counts names like Venture Catalysts, Jaipuria Family Office, and Dholakia Ventures as its investors.

 23. Clensta

-During his eight-year-long stint with the Indian defence startup ecosystem, Puneet Gupta came across a peculiar problem — soldiers stationed at the high-altitude areas of Drass and Siachen would go for months without a bath due to freezing weather conditions and extreme water scarcity.
+During his eight-year-long stint with a startup in the Indian defence tech ecosystem, Puneet Gupta came across a peculiar problem — soldiers stationed at the high-altitude areas of Drass and Siachen would go for months without a bath due to freezing weather conditions and extreme water scarcity.

-Gupta, an IIM-Calcutta alumnus, developed a waterless body bath and shampoo that can be used by people to take baths sans water while maintaining proper personal hygiene.
+To address this, Gupta, an IIM-Calcutta alumnus, founded Clensta in 2016.
+The startup has developed a waterless body bath and shampoo that can be used by people to take baths sans water while maintaining proper personal hygiene.

 24. Clovia

 Founded in 2013 by Suman Choudhary and husband-wife duo Neha Kant and Pankaj Vermani, Clovia is a women’s lingerie brand that offers over 3,500 intimate wear styles.
-Recently, it has added Soumya Kant and Abhay Batra to its founding team.
+In 2023, the startup added Soumya Kant and Abhay Batra to its founding team.

 In March 2022, Reliance Retail invested INR 950 Cr in Clovia’s parent company Purple Panda Fashions for an 89% stakeholding in the startup.
 So far, Clovia has raised $24.7 Mn from investors.